ipeychev/wedeploy-data-fetch/README.md

 ```

 where the arguments are:

-`-u` - URL of the Data/Auth service
+`-u` The URL of the Data/Auth service

-`-c` - The name of the collection to be fetched
+`-c` The name of the collection to be fetched

-`-t` - The Authentication token.
+`-t` The Authentication token.
 This is WeDeploy's project master token.

-`-f` - The file, where the fetched data will be saved
+`-f` The file, where the fetched data will be saved

 _Note_: in case of large collection, you may need to add `-s` option to the list of arguments.
 This will fetch the data still in batches, but sequentially, instead in parallel.